 We started tracking a new method hackers use to bypass Gmail's SPF check for spear-phishing.
-The hackers send from an external server, the user sees an internal user (For example, your CEO) and Gmail's SPF-check, designed to indicate the validity of the sender, shows "SPF-OK".
+The hackers send from an external server, the user receives the email from an internal user (for example, your CEO,) and Gmail's SPF-check, designed to indicate the validity of the sender, shows "SPF-OK".

 Why are we calling this "The Ronald Reagan Attack"?
 Several of these attacks originated from reagan.com, a website that offers a private email with the domain name of Ronald Reagan, the 40th president of the United States, encouraging its users to "be a cowboy".

 If you are a Gmail for Business customer and suffer from phishing attacks, you might find some comfort in knowing that the lives of Office 365 users are much worse.
-Maybe it's because hackers target Office 365 more, maybe because Google does a better job in filtering phishing attacks, but the end result is that Gmail users get less phishing.
+Maybe it's because hackers target Office 365 more, or maybe because Google does a better job in filtering phishing attacks, but the end result is that Gmail users receive less phishing attempts.

 How The Ronald Reagan Attack Works

-At the core of the attack is the fact that when Gmail's anti-phishing layer scans the email for impersonation and performs an SPF check, it looks at one "sender" field in the email header but the sender name presented to the human receiver of the email in the Gmail web interface, is taken from another field in the email header.
+At the core of the attack is the fact that when Gmail's anti-phishing layer scans the email for impersonation and performs an SPF check, it looks at one "sender" field in the email header, but the sender name, presented to the human receiver of the email in the Gmail infrastructure, is taken from another field in the email header.

 There are two fields in the email header that play a role here:

-1. X-Sender-Id: This is the field that Gmail uses in its SPF-check and and is used for spear phishing and impersonation analysis
+1. X-Sender-Id: The field that Gmail uses in its SPF-check and and is used for spear phishing and impersonation analysis

-2. From: This is the field that is actually presented to the Gmail user
+2. From: The field that is actually presented to the Gmail user

 The result is that the machine that tests for phishing finds this email completely legitimate and passes it to the recipient with no warning.
 But for the recipient, this shows up as an email from someone else, presumably someone in the organization that they know.
 The recipient has no practical way to find the actual value of the X-Sender-Id field.